rpdelaney/l4d2-tourney-rules/rules.md

 The chosen maps must be in the map pool.

 #####2.3 Map pool
+- The Parish
+- Dead Air
+- Swamp Fever
 - Hard Rain: Downpour
-- Detour Ahead VE (modified version forthcoming by Zeon and NF)
 - Dead Center
-- Death Toll
-- Hard Rain
-- Swamp Fever
 - Dark Carnival
-- The Parish
+- Diescraper Redux

 ######2.4 Finales
 All finales will be played, including The Parish finale.